salay/Sets-Lesson/README.md

 The main difference between sets and array is that you cannot repeat values in a set, and sets are keyed not indexed (so lookup is faster).
 Sets are better for keep track of TYPES or ATTRIBUTES of items rather than the number of them.
 It's better at keeping a log of all the types of fruit in your fruit salad, but not the number of each fruit you used (since values cannot be repeated).

+APPLICATIONS OF SETS:

+EXAMPLES OF SETS:

+KINDS OF SETS: